debate-map/app/Docs/CommonIssues.md

 * Reason: Explanation of what's happening behind the scenes, such that the user/dev action above causes the issue.
 * Solution: If there isn't a "TLDR" way of solving the problem (or if it's not always the best way to do so), a longer explanation of how to solve it can be described here.

-## Error in the logs of a kubernetes pod/resource
+## Context: Error in the logs of a kubernetes pod/resource

 > #### `Build Failed: Internal error occurred: failed calling webhook "validate.gateway.networking.k8s.io": failed to call webhook: Post "https://gateway-api-admission-server.default.svc:443/validate?timeout=10s": service "gateway-api-admission-server" not found`